TakahikoKawasaki/nv-bluetooth/README.md

 And the usage of `Ucode` class's methods.
-FYI: [ucode] (http://en.wikipedia.org/wiki/Ucode_system) is an identification number system that has officially defined as "ITU-T H.642".
+FYI: [ucode] (http://en.wikipedia.org/wiki/Ucode_system) is an identification number system that has officially been defined as "ITU-T H.642".

 ```java
 Ucode ucode = (Ucode)structure;